directus/directus/docs/app/user-directory.md

 ![Admin Options](https://cdn.directus.io/docs/v9/app-guide/user-directory/user-directory-20220222A/admin-options-20220222A.webp)

-- **Status** – Set User status Draft, Invited, Active, Suspended, Archived.
+- **Status** – Sets User status as Draft, Invited, Active, Suspended, Archived.
 - **Role** – Defines the User's Role.
-- **Token** – Accepts any string as user access token.
+- **Token** – Accepts any string as User access token.
 At least 19-20 characters recommended, but we give you the tools and flexibility to set this according to you own internal security policies.
-- **Provider** – _read-only:_ SSO provider associated with user.
+- **Provider** – _read-only:_ SSO provider associated with User.
 See our built-in [SSO options](/configuration/sso).
 - **External Identifier** – Displays external identifier generated by SSO provider.

 ### Read-only Info